maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 In this tutorial, we will create a [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms/) application.
 Xamarin.Forms is an open source and cross-platform tool which provides a way to quickly build native apps for iOS, Android, Windows and macOS using C# and F#.

-To create this app, we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the `safe_app` API to connect and interact with the SAFE Network.
+To create this app, we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the SAFE APIs to connect and interact with the SAFE Network.

-Download demo code for this tutorial from [here](https://github.com/maidsafe/safe-getting-started-dotnet/SafeTodoExample).
+Download working example code for from [here](https://github.com/maidsafe/safe-getting-started-dotnet/SafeTodoExample).
+Follow the steps described in this tutorial to create am app for SAFE Network.

 ## Pre-requisites

 Before we start working on our first SAFE app, make sure you have the following tools installed to work with this tutorial.

 - **Visual Studio with Xamarin**: You need Visual Studio (any edition) to build our first SAFE Network mobile application.
 Follow the instructions [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/installation) to download and install visual studio with Xamarin.Forms for your Operating System.
 - **SafeAuthenticator**: Safe Authenticator mobile application will be required to initiate the authentication process with SAFE Network.
-Please follow installation instruction [here](https://github.com/maidsafe/safe_mobile#Installation).
+Please follow installation instructions [here](https://github.com/maidsafe/safe_mobile#Installation).
+- Beginner level knowledge of Xamarin.Forms.

-## Setup basic project
+## Setup a basic project

-- Create a new Project: Create a new cross-platform mobile app (Xamarin.Forms) project in visual studio.
+- Create a new Project: Create a new **cross-platform mobile app (Xamarin.Forms)** project in visual studio.
-- Install MaidSafe.SafeApp package: Install the latest version of [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) package in all projects using NuGet package
+- Install MaidSafe.SafeApp package: Install the latest version of [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) package in all projects using NuGet package manager.

 ## Using Mock Network

-We provide the mock feature with Safe APIs which can be used for fast app development and, also provides a safe space to perform test operations.
+We provide the mock feature with SAFE APIs which can be used for fast app development and provides a safe space to perform test operations.

 When we use the mock feature in an application, it does not communicate with the live network.
 Instead, it will interface with a local MockVault file in the system to simulate network operations, which is used to store and retrieve data.
-Let's see how we can set up and use a mock network.
+Let's see how we can set up and use a mock network:

 - Build conditional compilation symbols: Add `SAFE_APP_MOCK` flag for your project in "Properties > Build > Conditional compilation symbols".
+Add the flag in platform specific projects also.

 Once we set this flag in build settings, a reference to `SafeApp.MockAuthBindings.dll` will be added into the project automatically.
-It has Additional classes and functions used for mock authentication.
-We can use any of the following processes for mock authentication based on our requirement.
+It has additional classes and functions used for mock authentication.
+We can use the following process for mock authentication.

 Following is the example code, we can use for mock authentication.
-We create a mock user account and authenticate using the same without worrying about the safe-browser authentication process.
+We create a mock user account and login using the same credentials:

 ```csharp
 var location = "UserName";